2025 Events

 Neighbourhood Safety & Crime Prevention Walks

-Throughout June, the Windsor Essex Regional Community Safety & Well-Being Plan (the Plan) partnered with local law enforcement for Neighbourhood Safety & Crime Prevention Walks in Kingsville and Lakeshore.
+Throughout June and November, the Plan partnered with local law enforcement for Neighbourhood Safety & Crime Prevention Walks in Kingsville, Lakeshore, and LaSalle.
 Residents learned how to prevent opportunities for crime, changed the way they see and walk through their neighbourhoods, and learned personal safety tips.
 Neighbourhood Safety & Crime Prevention Walks align with Priority #2 of the Plan, “Engaged & Safe Communities.”

 Empowering Voices: Youth Leading Change Symposiums